wood-pete/wood-pete.github.io/about.markdown

 permalink: /about/
 ---

 ## Welcome to my vibrant blog, where technology and healthcare intersect, creating a space for insightful discussions on innovation and compassion.
-Here, I delve deep into the world of health technology, offering diverse perspectives on artificial intelligence, machine learning, and advanced analytics.
+Here, I delve deep into the world of health technology, offering diverse perspectives on quantum computing, artificial intelligence, machine learning, and advanced analytics.
 ---

 Within these digital pages, I explore the crucial aspects of hyper-openness and interoperability, unraveling the transformative potential of data platforms and their integration within healthcare ecosystems.